Marco Alessandrini

 Marco Alessandrini (born 25 December 1970 in Pescara) is an Italian politician.

 He is a member of the Democratic Party and he was elected Mayor of Pescara on 8 June 2014.
 In 2019 he chose to not run for a second term.

+Biography

+He is the son of Deputy Public Prosecutor Emilio Alessandrini, who was assassinated in Milan on January 29, 1979, by the terrorist group Prima Linea.
+He graduated in Law from the University of Milan in 1995 and completed his internship at a law firm.
+He then returned to Pescara, where he practiced as a civil lawyer.
+For years, he collaborated with the Gabriele d'Annunzio University and authored several commentaries on civil law.